w3c/wai-tutorials/source/forms/labels.html.erb.md

 ### Set of form controls
 {:.ex}

-In the following example, the user is asked to provide the date of birth.
+In the following example, the user is asked to provide date of birth.
 There are three form controls, one of which is a pull-down menu with the text “January” visible.
 The other two form controls are text fields placed just before and after the pull-down menu.
-They have different sizes that match the 2-digit day of the month and 4-digit year numbers.
-There is also placeholder text provided to further indicate the purpose of these two fields.
+They have different sizes that match the 2-digit day of the month and 4-digit year.
+The controls also use placeholder text to further indicate the purpose of these two fields.
 A single visible label "Date of birth" is sufficient to explain this related set of form controls in most situations.

 To make the code more robust and address other situations, such as displaying the form controls individually on a mobile device, hidden labels have been provided for each form element.
 They are now identified as “Day”, “Month”, and “Year” within the code.